Oxiang/50.039-Deep-Learning/README.md

 | 10     | 0.0001        | 0.1             | 0            | Adam      | 0.7734        |
 | 10     | 0.001         | 0.1             | 0            | Adam      | 0.7635        |

-From the experiment, we can see that reducing the learning rate by a factor of 10 drastically reduces the overall accuracy.
+From the experiment, we can see that reducing the learning rate by a factor of 10, from 0.0001 to 0.00001, drastically reduces the overall accuracy.
 One explanation could be that the reduced learning rate slows down the rate of convergence.
 This in turn reduces the accuracy of the model at the given epoch while having the same hyperparameters.

 At the same time, we can see that a learning rate of 0.001 has a lower accuracy.
 As such, we will be taking learning rate of 0.0001.